 Click on the "Overview" tab in the left toolbar (see figure 2.1).

 Select the green "+ Create new exam" button (see figure 2.2).

 3. Name the exam

-Fill your title and subject.
+Fill in a title and subject.
 The “Title” and “Subject” boxes are marked in red because they are mandatory (see figure 2.3).

 The public exam description is optional.
-This is where you should put any general directions or instructions your students need to know while taking their exam. (see figure 2.4)
+Fill in this box if there are any general directions or instructions your students need to know while taking their exam. (see figure 2.4)